best beaches in peru

 • Nearby attractions: Paracas National Reserve (Possibility to see sea lions, seals, penguins inter alia) and Pisco town (cradle of the Peruvian Flag Alcoholic Beverage, the Pisco)

-8. Playa La Mina (Ica)
+8. Playa La Mina

-peru beaches la mina
+la mina peru beaches

 Stunning sandstone rock formations meet the sparkling turquoise-green waters of the Pacific.
-This beach protects the coast from the many wild waves that the Pacific brings.
-A dream beach, but La Mina becomes even more blindingly beautiful as the night sky turns into a festival for star lovers (you can go camping there).
-The best time to visit Peru is, without a doubt, at any time.
+In addition, La Mina becomes even more blindingly beautiful as the night sky turns into a festival for star and camping lovers.
 However, the waters of La Mina can get quite cold depending on the season.
-For this reason, it is advisable to visit it during the summer.
-Note that this beach is one of the best for swimming.
-So, it is very likely that you will find it full of people, which runs from January to March (Summer).
-But if you want to be away from the crowds, El Raspón is a good alternative.
+For this reason, the best time to visit Peru, especially La Mina is during the summer.
+Even, if you are lucky, you can spot some sea lions.

 • What to do: Camping (see the stars), swimming, relaxing, wildlife sighting.